Tullahoma campaign: Campaign

-Wilder's Brigade reached Manchester at 8 a.m. on June 27 and his division occupied the town by noon.
+Wilder's Brigade reached Manchester at 8 a.m. on June 27 and occupied the town by noon.
 Rousseau and Brannon pushed their divisions toward Wartrace as Stewart withdrew.
 In the west, Granger and Stanley, still demonstrating before Guy's Gap, received orders to attempt to move forward.
 Stanley's cavalry easily pushed aside their Confederate counterparts and approached the breastworks at Shelbyville, now mostly abandoned after Polk's withdrawal.
 Some resistance remained and Col. Robert H. G. Minty personally led his "Saber Brigade" of Michigan cavalrymen in a mounted charge over the breastworks after the retreating Confederates.

 On June 28, Wilder's brigade left on a raid to damage the railroad infrastructure in Bragg's rear, heading south toward Decherd, a small town on the Nashville & Chattanooga Railroad.
 The rain-swollen Elk River proved a significant obstacle, but they disassembled a nearby mill and constructed a raft to float their howitzers across.
-They defeated a small garrison of Confederates in Decherd, tore up 300 yards of track and a burned the railroad depot filled with Confederate rations.
+They defeated a small garrison of Confederates in Decherd, tore up 300 yards of track and burned the railroad depot filled with Confederate rations.
 The next morning they rode into the foothills of the Cumberland Mountains, reaching the town of Sewanee, the place Leonidas Polk had selected a few years before as the future site of the University of the South, where they destroyed a branch rail line.
 Although pursued by a larger Confederate force, the Lightning Brigade was back in Manchester by noon, June 30.
 They had not lost a single man on their raid.